chater-marzougui/Flutter-Car-Control_Http/README.md

 ## Overview

-The **RC Car Controller App** is a **Flutter application** designed to provide remote control capabilities for **RC cars** equipped with **ESP8266 microcontrollers**.
+The **RC Car Controller App** is a **Flutter application** designed to provide remote control capabilities for **RC cars** equipped with **ESP8266 or ESP32 microcontrollers**.
 It offers intuitive control modes, including:

 - **Button Control Mode:** Navigate and steer the RC car using on-screen buttons for precise directional commands.
 - **Gyroscope Control Mode:** Utilize the device's gyroscope sensor to intuitively control the RC car by tilting the device in the desired direction.
 - **HTTP Communication:** Communicate with the RC car over HTTP protocol, ensuring real-time responsiveness and control.
 - **Customizable Interface:** Customize the control interface to suit individual preferences and operational needs.
-- **Compatibility:** Designed to work with RC cars equipped with ESP8266 microcontrollers, ensuring compatibility and ease of integration.
+- **Compatibility:** Designed to work with RC cars equipped with ESP8266, ESP32 and can be easily modified to suit other microcontrollers, ensuring compatibility and ease of integration.

 ## Installation